hashicorp/vault-client-dotnet/docs/Identity.md

 <a name="groupwrite"></a>
 # **GroupWrite**
-> void GroupWrite (GroupWriteRequest groupWriteRequest)
+> void GroupWrite (GroupWriteRequest groupWriteRequest, TimeSpan? wrapTTL = null)

 Create a new group.